 Below, we’ve identified three players at each position who you won’t want to sleep on ahead of your draft.
 Whether you’re looking for mid-round sleepers or potential steals at the back of the draft, we’ve got you covered with our 2022 fantasy basketball sleepers.

 Note: ADP is current as of Friday, Oct.
 14, at 10 a.m.
 ET and courtesy of FantasyPros.

 Fantasy Basketball Sleepers: Point Guard

-A perennial sleeper with the Denver Nuggets over his past few seasons, Monte Morris now finds himself in an all-new situation with the Washington Wizards.
-The 27-year-old figures to be a mainstay in the starting rotation, where he can provide the team with reliable three-point shooting and steady playmaking.
+A perennial sleeper with the Denver Nuggets over his past few seasons, Monte Morris now finds himself in a new situation with the Washington Wizards.
+The 27-year-old will be a mainstay in the starting rotation, where he can provide the team with reliable three-point shooting and steady playmaking.

 In an expanded role, Morris can be relied upon to average around 15 points and 5 assists, if not more.
 He also rarely commits turnovers, averaging just 1.1 per 36 minutes.

 If you’re looking for a consistent guard who plays mistake-free basketball, Morris is your guy.

 Orlando Magic guard Jalen Suggs turned in an extremely lackluster rookie campaign, but there’s reason to be optimistic about this coming season.
 The 21-year-old now has his first NBA season out of the way and is no longer the new guy — meaning at least some of the pressure will be off of him to deliver immediately.

 With No. 1 overall pick Paolo Banchero stealing most of the spotlight, Suggs can comfortably take a backseat and continue to hone his craft as a scorer and playmaker.
 However, he is still bound to play a significant role for this Magic team, so the volume should remain relatively constant.